 Now that we’re getting more sunlight in the evenings, try and experience it as much as you can now, and when DST kicks in.
 This will help your body acclimate to the time change.

-"When exposed to sunlight, the eye sends messages to the brain where nerve cells produce in response, melatonin, which practically sends a message to the brain’s networks: 'Wake up,'” says Hermona Soreq, neuroscientist and professor at Hebrew University of Jerusalem's Safra Center for Brain Sciences.
+"When exposed to sunlight, the eye sends messages to the brain where nerve cells produce in response, melatonin, which practically sends a message to the brain’s networks to 'wake up,'” says Hermona Soreq, neuroscientist and professor at Hebrew University of Jerusalem's Safra Center for Brain Sciences.

 If it’s too chilly to spend much time outdoors, spend some time with a light box, instead.